Attleboro station (Massachusetts)

 Attleboro station is a commuter rail station on the MBTA's Providence/Stoughton Line located in Attleboro, Massachusetts.
-By a 2018 count, Attleboro had 1,547 daily riders, making it the fourth busiest station on the system outside Boston.
+By a 2024 count, Attleboro had 1,220 daily riders, making it the third-busiest station on the system outside Boston.

 Attleboro has had railroad service to its downtown area continuously since 1835.
 The two-story northbound and southbound station buildings, now private businesses, were built during a grade crossing elimination project in 1906-1908 and added to the National Register of Historic Places in 1989.
 MBTA trains stop at platforms located slightly south of the historic buildings.

-Attleboro is an important transfer station for the Greater Attleboro Taunton Regional Transit Authority, with seven routes converging at the adjacent Attleboro Intermodal Transportation Center.
+Attleboro is an important transfer station for the Greater Attleboro Taunton Regional Transit Authority, with bus platforms at the adjacent Attleboro Intermodal Transportation Center.

 History

 Early history

-The original Boston and Providence Railroad station, a complex Victorian Gothic building, was located north of Mill Street at a grade crossing.
+The Boston and Providence Railroad (B&P) opened between its namesake cities in June 1835.
+Two branches opened from Attleboro: The Attleboro Branch Railroad (run by the B&P) opened in January 1870, followed by the Taunton Branch Railroad's Attleboro Branch (to Taunton) on August 1, 1871.
+The B&P built a new station in 1873.
+Originally intended to be a joint project with the Taunton Branch Railroad, it was completed solely by the B&P. It was a complex Victorian Gothic building – north of Mill Street at a grade crossing.
 Service began in June 1835 from Boston to Providence.
-Two branches opened from Attleboro: The Attleboro Branch Railroad (run by the B&P) opened in January 1870, followed by the New Bedford and Taunton Railroad's Attleboro Branch (to Taunton) in August 1871.

-The Boston & Providence was taken over by the Old Colony Railroad in 1888, which itself was absorbed by the New York, New Haven and Hartford Railroad in 1893.
+The B&P was taken over by the Old Colony Railroad in 1888, which itself was absorbed by the New York, New Haven and Hartford Railroad in 1893.
+The Old Colony Railroad constructed a new freight house at Attleboro in 1891.
 The lease of the Attleboro Branch Railroad expired in 1901; the New Haven built a different connector to the Walpole and Wrentham Railroad and the branch was returned to its owners.
 It was converted to an interurban trolley line locally known as the "Gee Whiz Line" in June 1903.
 Taken over by the Rhode Island Company in 1907, service lasted as long as 1932.
 The town plans to convert part of the right of way into a recreational trail.